ebi-ait/ingest-kube-deployment/backup/README.md

 ```

 #### <a name="credentials"></a>Security Credentials
 The backup system uses Amazon's AWS CLI tools to copy data to AWS.
-As the backup data will be dumped into a remote S3 bucket, the process running the backups need to be configured to have access to the bucket in question.
+As the backup data will be dumped into a remote S3 bucket, the process running the backups needs to be configured to have access to the bucket in question.
 Security credentials should be set through the environment variables to get the backup system working correctly.
 AWS provides documentation on [how to setup security credentials for the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).

+The backup process runs by assuming an AWS role to be able to access the the S3 bucket.
+The role ARN is also required on start up.

 #### Environment Variables
 Several environment variables are defined as part of the configuration of the running container.